 Social-Emotional Development and Intervention

 The primary goal of our research is to understand why children and adolescents engage in behaviours that are harmful to others and translate this knowledge into better methods for treating aggression and violence and for promoting prosocial orientations.
-We investigate the social-emotional processes and biomarkers associated with aggressive behaviour using new methodological advances.
+We investigate the social-emotional processes and biomarkers associated with aggressive and prosocial behaviours using new methodological advances.
 Our guiding research questions are two-fold.
 First, why do some children become aggressive while others show high levels of concern for others at very early ages?
 Second, how can we reduce aggression and support children and adolescents in becoming empathic and caring?

 We work with multiple disciplines and use a range of research designs and methods.
 Our research is steeped in developmental psychology and developmental psychopathology to better understand how aggressive behaviour develops, how to predict its occurrence from social-emotional processes and biological markers, and ultimately how to reduce aggression and promote prosocial behaviour and kindness in children and adolescents.